 Skill: Using a Protractor to Measure

-The accuracy of the measurement depends largely on whether or not the measurement tool is used, correctly namely, if the tool is not used correctly.
+The accuracy of the measurement depends largely on whether or not the measurement tool is used correctly.
 To help students understand the correct way to use a given measuring tool, teachers can first model using it.

 To properly use a protractor, you must:

-• place the protractor on the angle to be measured by placing the zero line line (not the bottom of the protractor) on one of the rays and the point of origin (usually indicated by a line or a hole) on the vertex of the angle;
+- place the protractor on the angle to be measured, with the zero line (not the bottom of the protractor) aligned with one of the rays.
+Position the point of origin (usually indicated by a line or a hole) on the vertex of the angle.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Mesure, p.
 98.